petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The *production environment* is the place where the customer business reflected by the (through) system is happening.
 Live, real, with real data and critical as functioning (at least from the provider perspective).

-!!! warning  "Production environment"
+!!! danger "Production environment"
-    Production environment is a **real & live** environment, where our customers work and operate their current business. **IT IS COMPLETELY FORBIDDEN TO ACCESS THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL.**
+    Production environment is a **real & live** environment, where our customers work and operate their current business.
+IT IS COMPLETELY **FORBIDDEN TO** ACCESS THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL.

 There are no more things to say about production environment except the warning, production environment should not be **accessed, modified, queried, etc, generally no operation**.